 Two Days Before:

 Be sure to take your yeast out of the freezer.
 Make pie crusts and bread or dinner rolls.
 If made ahead of time take them out of the freezer to defrost.
-That includes any Turkey Broth or desserts that have been frozen.
+That includes any Turkey Broth or Turkey Bone Stock or Poultry Brine or desserts that have been frozen.
 Pumpkin Pie, Pumpkin Cheesecake, and Sweet Potato Pie can be made now and refrigerated.

 The Day Before:

-Personally, I cut up my potatoes, put them in a pot, add salt, add water and leave them on my stove the night before.
-Make green bean casserole and sweet potato casserole.
+Personally, I cut up my potatoes, put them in a pot, add salt, add water, and leave them on my stove the night before.
+Make green bean casserole and sweet potato casserole or prep appetizers such as boiled eggs for Keto Dill Deviled Eggs.
 Normally, in my family, side dishes are made by someone else.
 Roast garlic the day before for garlic mashed potatoes.
 Setting the table will save time on the day of.

 Make fruit or fresh fruit pies.
 It does not keep as well as pumpkin or sweet potato pies.

 Calculate all the cooking times needed for tomorrow.
 Decide what can go in the oven along with Turkey or if there is room.
 Calculate how long the side dish will take.
 Using time schedule and calculating when everything goes into the oven.
 Make stuffing the night before.

 Check your time schedule for when to put your turkey in the oven.
 For any last-minute questions call the Butterball Turkey Talk Hotline at 1-800-BUTTERBALL or go to the USDA website for How to Cook a Turkey.Dry Brined Roasted Turkey Recipe